 For nodes with 8 FPGAs as the ones used in MEEP project [15], two-phase cooling would be more efficient than air-cooling the FPGAs.
-Also, in our experiments, CPUs are only used for

-FPGA task submission, no workload is being executed in the

-CPU, leaving almost all the cores in idle state.
+Also, in our experiments, CPUs are only used for FPGA task submission, no workload is being executed in the CPU, leaving almost all the cores in idle state.
 If workloads actively use CPUs, we expect 2-phase cooling to be even more efficient as cooling load increases.

 It is also worth noting that the current air-cooled configuration is insufficient and cannot be used for workloads that run in the FPGAs for an extended time.
+In order to use the machine in production-ready environments more energy consumption would be expected from air-cooling, making an even better case for the use of 2-phase cooling.

-2.12.2 OmpSs@FPGA on IDV-E multiple FPGA
+3.13.2 OmpSs@FPGA on IDV-E multiple FPGA